Vivekanand-R/Industry-Outlook/README.md

 **3. Investment in Major Economies:**
-**Investment** is not just about Money, Its about "**Time**" as well, particularly if you are a working expat for a major economies/companies.
-Insights mainly designed and focused for Expats:
+Investment is not just about Money, Its about Time as well, particularly if you are a working new expat for a major economies/companies.
+Insights mainly designed and focused for new Expats:

 Here are the five major factor's (Scale between 0 to 10), which can be considered while making decision:

-1. Salary/Growth Opportunities - It also tells us how country economy is performing, overall.
+1. Growth Opportunities - It may also tells us how country economy is performing, overall.
 2. Ease of Obtaining Visa: How many skilled workers/talents does the nation attracts, or how competitive is it.
-3. Language: Investing time to learn new language.
+3. Language: Time to learn new language.
 And, how easy is it for expats.
 4. Making Friends: How vibrant the culture, welcoming or reserved the people are.
-It could also mean how easy is to do business.
+It could also mean how easy is to do business for new startup or new expats.
 5. Weather: How pleasant the climate is, overall.

 ![image](https://github.com/user-attachments/assets/d6db8fe4-b0a2-4482-9c44-d17538604aa3)